nxskok/pasias/index.Rmd

 <= a7 done.
 There don't seem to be many ordinary regressions yet (most of them are tied up into writing reports).

 Sparrowhawks question may still need some attention.
+Idea: use screenshots of the R Markdown of the report.